purplewang/thingsidrew/_portfolio/portfolio-template.md

   - portfolio/some-image-1
   - portfolio/some-image-2
   - portfolio/some-image-3

-# Choose which image you would like as the thumbnail.
-thumbnail: assets/images/portfolio/someThumbnail.jpg
 ---

 Optionally enter a blog post style description for this entry here using markdown formatting.